The world

 and doesn’t matter to simply matter

-that the matter that makes him isn’t enough to exist
+that the makings that make him aren’t enough to exist

 We built the world and added values to symbols, forged metal under mountains, built another planet, build a world on top of the mining, and burned wood to cook, and carbon sediment to see,